dphjup/dphjup/README.md

 - Hi, I’m @dphjup
-- I’m a maths student interested in computer science and linguistics =)
+- I’m a maths student interested in computer science(especially cryptography), computational neuroscience, psychiatry and linguistics =)
 - (Learning maths, coding & languages
+- Struggling doing math TT
 - Reach me: dragonglass@qq.com
   (Wish to make friends
-  (Yeah I was once a fan of A Song of Ice and Fire hhh
+  (Yeah I was once a fan of A Song of Ice and Fire

 <!---
 dphjup/dphjup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.